 We don’t believe Apple REITs are the only nontraded REITs with valuation issues.
-Unfortunately, its a problem common to many illiquid investments.
+Unfortunately, it is a problem common with many illiquid investments.

 The SEC was also unhappy with transfers of cash between the different REITs.
 Each entity had its own board of directors and was legally separate and distinct from the others yet the managers frequently moved money back and forth between them, sometimes as much as $20 million at a time.

 Finally, the SEC claimed that the advisors were paying themselves more than what was disclosed to unitholders.